-An oxidizing gas is any gas which may, generally by providing oxygen, cause or contribute to the combustion of other material more than air does.
+- 1. An oxidizing gas is any gas which may, generally by providing oxygen, cause or contribute to the combustion of other material more than air does. - 2.
+There are no general considerations.

-An oxidizing gas is classified in a single category for this class according to the following table:
+3. An oxidizing gas is classified in a single category for this class according to the following table:

-Table 2.4.1: Criteria for oxidizing gases
+Table 1: Criteria for oxidizing gases